About the Hackathon

 Smart Team Members & Mentors’ Support

-Find new members for your team to improve your digital solution, or join a team working on a civic tech project to solve a problem you care about.
+Find new members for your team to work on your idea of a civic tech solution, or join a team working on a civic tech project to solve a problem you care about.
 Our mentors from civic tech, IT and consulting companies have a lot of experience and can help you improve your project!

 2.